HostGator Review (2020)

 It’s important to note that all HostGator plans now include a basic SSL certificate, which will allow you to encrypt all transmissions between your hosted website and end user browsers.
 Not sure how SSL works.
 Read this article to learn the basics.

 All HostGator plans also come with a $100 credit for both Google Adwords and Bing advertising.
-With this credit, you can set up ad campaigns on both platforms and then monetize your own website’s performance.
+With this credit, you can set up ad campaigns on both platforms and then learn how to monetize your website.

 HostGator makes it easy to launch a website using whatever programming language you prefer.
 The platform supports Python, PHP, and Perl, among others.

-SiteGround also offers affordable pricing with their different tiers of plans, which are very comparable to HostGator.
-Importantly, SiteGround also includes a free basic SSL certificate for all customers, regardless of their plan.
+Importantly, HostGator also includes a free basic SSL certificate for all customers, regardless of their plan.

 Summing It Up

 1 user reviews for Is HostGator Worth It?
 Read Our HostGator Review BEFORE You Signup

 Mariam Speed : Slow Usability : Very Complicated

 They are stealing money